opensearch-project/sql/docs/dev/sql-nested-function-select-clause.md

 }
 ```

 A basic nested function in the SELECT clause and output DSL pushed to OpenSearch.
+This example queries the `nested` object `message` and the inner field `info` to return all matching inner fields values.
 - `SELECT nested(message.info, message) FROM nested_objects;`
 ```json
 {